-Additionally, we have developed a prodrug of indoximod, NLG802.
-This prodrug is intended to increase bioavailability and exposure to indoximod above the levels currently achievable by direct oral administration of indoximod, as well as provide increased intellectual property protection.
-We filled a new IND with the FDA in 2017 for this investigational drug and plan to bring it into clinical trials in 2017.
-The initial trial will be a standard Phase 1 study to assess preliminary safety and to determine the RP2D for subsequent evaluations.
-NLG802 is a new chemical entity with potential for worldwide expansion of our intellectual property position around this type of IDO pathway inhibitor.
+NLG802 is a prodrug of indoximod.
+NLG802 is intended to increase bioavailability and exposure to indoximod above levels currently achievable by direct oral administration of indoximod.
+We filed an Investigational New Drug application, or IND, with the U.S. Food and Drug Administration, or FDA, in the first quarter of 2017 and the first patient was dosed with NLG802 in a Phase 1 clinical trial in July 2017.
+The purpose of this Phase 1 trial is to assess preliminary safety and to determine the recommended dose for subsequent Phase 2 evaluations.
+NLG802 is a new chemical entity with patent coverage into 2036.
+We are also pursuing international patent coverage for NLG802.